xenserver/terraform-provider-xenserver/docs/data-sources/nic.md

 ### Read-Only

-- `data_items` (List of String) The return list of available NICs for selected network type
+- `data_items` (List of String) The return list of available NICs for selected network type, the NIC name eg. "NIC 0", "Bond 0+1", "NIC-SR-IOV 0"